SarahTamayao/parstagram-10/README.md

 The following **additional** features are implemented:

 - [x] A center progress HUD shows only the *first* time the feed is loaded, and not when pulling to refresh afterward.
+- [x] It takes a long time for the image picker to load on the Xcode simulator, so I've added a progress HUD when the user wants to change their profile picture.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):